 To set up replication between a source and a new replica:

-Start up the replica and connect to it.
+Start up the replica.

-Perform these setup steps on each replica.
+Perform these replica setup steps on each replica.

 This method can also be used if you are setting up new servers but have an existing dump of the databases from a different server that you want to load into your replication configuration.
 By loading the data into a new source, the data is automatically replicated to the replicas.